The Church's cathedrals in England make an immense contribution

 Whether you're just dreaming of a church wedding, or well into the planning already, your church wants to help and support you.

 A comprehensive resource for anyone involved in the running of a church, with a wide range of practical advice and tips.
+Includes shrinking the footprint.

 Going for Growth

 A spiritual challenge for every child and young person to have a life-enhancing encounter with the Christian faith.

 WorshipWorkshop offers Church schools a way of creating engaging collective worship.

 Crockford's Clerical Directory, contains biographies of over 27,000 Anglican clergy, details of English, Welsh and Irish benefices and churches and more

 Resources, stories and events to commemorate the anniversary of the First World War